US approves $429m arms sale to Taiwan, the first under Trump

 Follow topic:

-“The proposed sale will improve the recipient’s capability to meet current and future threats by maintaining the operational readiness of the recipient’s fleet of F-16, C-130,” and other aircraft, the Pentagon said in a statement.
+“The proposed sale will improve the recipient’s capability to meet current and future threats by maintaining the operational readiness of the recipient’s fleet of F-16, C-130” and other aircraft, the Pentagon said in a statement.

 Washington has formal diplomatic ties with Beijing, but maintains unofficial ties with Taiwan and is the island’s most important arms supplier.

-The provision of the parts will help maintain the air force’s fighter readiness and bolster air defences, strengthen defensive resilience and enhance the island’s ability to respond to China’s “gray-zone” incursions, the ministry said.
+The provision of the parts will help maintain the air force’s fighter readiness and bolster air defences, strengthen defensive resilience and enhance the island’s ability to respond to China’s “grey-zone” incursions, the ministry said.

 China claims democratically governed Taiwan as its own territory and has not ruled out the use of force to take control of the island.